Yes, summer skiing makes year round skiing and snowboarding is a reality.

-While most skiers and snowboarders put away their winter gear in ski storage as early as March and start thinking about mountain biking, golf, and barbecue season, diehards start searching for where to ski in the summer.
+Most skiers and snowboarders put away their winter gear in ski storage as early as March thinking about mountain biking, golf, and barbecue season.
+Diehards on the other hand are still dreaming of their powder turns from their Japan ski trips and start searching for where to ski in the summer.

 Tres Valles, Chile

-Tres Valles in Chile, not to be confused with France’s Three Valleys, is the place to go if you’re looking for quick access to powder skiing from North America.
+Tres Valles in Chile, not to be confused with France’s Three Valleys, is the place to go if you’re looking for quick access to powder and summer skiing in South America.
 With three legendary ski resorts comprising this massive zone of mountains just above downtown Santiago, you’re sure to find some gems worth exploring for your summer skiing holidays.

-Less than a 2 hour drive from Santiago airport, Valle Nevado opens up its doors in June to over 7,000 acres of skiable terrain.
+Less than a 2 hour drive from Santiago airport, Valle Nevado opens up its doors in June (late May on a big early start) to over 7,000 acres of skiable terrain.
 If you’re lucky, you’ll find yourself skiing well into October.
 The weather is perfect here with straight sunshine 80% of the time.
-All this sun doesn’t keep Valle Nevado from drying: the temperature and geological orientation of the ski resort help it maintain deep, fresh powder all season long.
+All this sun doesn’t keep Valle Nevado from drying: the temperature and geological orientation of the winter sport destination help it maintain deep, fresh powder most of the ski season.

-Overall, this coned shape summer ski destination has great options from beginners to experts looking to escape the summer heat.
-Read more about El Colorado
+Overall, this coned shape summer ski destination has great options from beginners to experts looking to escape the summer heat back home.

 Nevados de Chillan, Chile